MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/Deploy-a-Software-Defined-Network-infrastructure-using-scripts.md

 ---
 title: Deploy a Software Defined Network Infrastructure Using Scripts
-description: This topic covers how to deploy a Microsoft Software Defined Network (SDN) infrastructure using scripts in Windows Server 2016.
+description: This topic covers how to deploy a Microsoft Software Defined Network (SDN) infrastructure using scripts in Windows Server 2016. '
-manager: dougkim
+manager: grcusanz
 ms.prod: windows-server
 ms.service: virtual-network
 ms.technology: networking-sdn
 ms.topic: get-started-article
 ms.assetid: 5ba5bb37-ece0-45cb-971b-f7149f658d19
-ms.author: lizross
+ms.author: anpaul
-author: eross-msft
+author: AnirbanPaul
 ms.date: 08/23/2018
 ---
 # Deploy a Software Defined Network infrastructure using scripts

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016
+>Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016 '
 In this topic, you deploy a Microsoft Software Defined Network (SDN) infrastructure using scripts.
 The infrastructure includes a highly available (HA) network controller, an HA Software Load Balancer (SLB)/MUX, virtual networks, and associated Access Control Lists (ACLs).
 Additionally, another script deploys a tenant workload for you to validate your SDN infrastructure.

 If you want your tenant workloads to communicate outside their virtual networks, you can setup SLB NAT rules, Site-to-Site Gateway tunnels, or Layer-3 Forwarding to route between virtual and physical workloads.